 School have an important role to play in supporting the mental health and wellbeing of their pupils.
-In recognition of this, and in line with current DfE guidance, the school will appoint a Mental Health Lead with the responsibility of overseeing the help the school gives to pupils with mental health problems, helping staff to spot pupils who show signs of mental health problems, offering advice to staff about mental health and referring children to specialist services.
+In recognition of this, and in line with current DfE guidance, our school has a Mental Health Lead with the responsibility of overseeing the help the school gives to pupils with mental health problems, helping staff to spot pupils who show signs of mental health problems, offering advice to staff about mental health and referring children to specialist services.